 You need to cut the bottom disc of pastry a little smaller than the top as the top has the extra distance of the mound of pumpkin to cover.

-Please scroll to the bottom for the pumpkin blue cheese recipe
+Please scroll to the bottom for the Pumpkin Blue Cheese and Pine Nut Pie recipe.

 check out some more winning recipes using pastry